 The ceramics area is open raw space with a gorgeous view of the neighboring island, Alonnisos.
 There are two electric kilns, three wheels on site and as mentioned, a wood-burning kiln.
 The Foundation is affiliated with Nikos Rodios, who is a world renowned potter and is known for his patented firing technique that creates a beautiful onyx that he applies to his work modeled after ancient utilitarian pieces.

 The printmaking facilities overlook the Aegean Sea, with lots of windows so that the artists always see the light and the constantly changing colors of the water.
 The studio has state-of-the-art equipment so it can accommodate from the beginner to the most advanced.

-The Foundation has a Board of Directors which is made up of business people, artists and University Professors from Washington, DC, Chicago and New York.
+The Foundation has a Board of Directors which is made up of business people, artists and university professors from Florida, Chicago, New York and Washington, DC.
 It is affiliated with some of the top Universities including Arizona State University, George Mason University, Gulf Coast College, Marymount University, The School of the Art Institute of Chicago, The Corcoran School of Art + Design, Pratt Institute, The University of Florida and Michigan School of Art + Design.
-The Foundation has also worked with top workshop directors such as Georgia Deal, Linda Goodman, Mitch Lyons, Michael Miller, Dennis O’Neil and Suzy Birstein.
+The Foundation has also worked with top workshop directors such as Steve Cushner, Georgia Deal, Linda Goodman, Kathleen King, Mitch Lyons, Michael Miller, Dennis O’Neil and Suzy Birstein.

 Skopelos is a place that takes the imagination beyond what one thinks is possible if you allow it.
 It is for the flexible adventurer that wants to create and be engulfed by the Greek culture.
 If you want to have an experience you will never forget come work on your own or in one of our workshops.
 We promise you it will be productive and of course a lot of fun!